RentoSaijo/nhlscraper/index.md

 ```

 ### Disclosure

-1. The ESPN API functions (all starts with `get_espn_`) uses different sets of IDs and terminologies than the NHL API functions.
-For example, seasons are encoded in YYYY, the last 4 numbers in the YYYY-YYYY format; athletes refer to players; and events refer to games.
-These functions exist to help you access information that may not be available solely with the NHL API functions; therefore, I purposely ignored endpoints like those to access basic statistics as they're redundant if they co-exist with the NHL API functions.
-2. Most, if not, all of these endpoints are unofficially documented (i.e. hidden); therefore, it is all of our responsibilities to hit these endpoints with care.
-For example, endpoints that contain historical data and other mostly static data should only be hit once and stored in a database (e.g. MySQL) for further query.
-We do not know the exact rate limits for these APIs; don't ruin the fun for all of us!
+Most, if not, all of the endpoints you are accessing with this package are unofficially documented (i.e., hidden); therefore, it is all of our responsibilities to hit these endpoints with care and respect for the NHL data servers.
+For example, endpoints that contain historical data and other mostly static data should only be hit once and stored in a database (e.g., MySQL) for further query.
+We do not know the exact rate limits for these APIs, so please don't ruin the fun for all of us!

+### History

+Prior to the NHL API rework in 2023, Drew Hynes documented a rather comprehensive list of the known [endpoints](https://gitlab.com/dword4/nhlapi/); in fact, there were several R packages to access these endpoints like [nhlapi](https://github.com/jozefhajnala/nhlapi) and [hockeyR](https://github.com/danmorse314/hockeyR).
+However, since the NHL completely transformed its API structure, many of these packages became defunct as the authors (understandably) did not want to continue maintaining.
+The community gathered around Zachary Maludzinski to discover and share new [endpoints](https://github.com/Zmalski/NHL-API-Reference) as they were found, but progress stagnated after all the "main" endpoints were discovered.
+Over the summer of 2025, I began reverse-engineering many undiscovered endpoints as I was looking to access more data for future research, primarily the NHL EDGE and Records data.
+Once I shared these endpoints, the hunt for more details surrounding them began, and we eventually found 500+ new endpoints to access all the ins and outs of the NHL.
+I also discovered many new endpoints for the ESPN API in addition to what Joseph Wilson [compiled](https://github.com/pseudo-r/Public-ESPN-API).